 Just remember that you should only do A/B tests on one element at a time.
 Therefore, if you want to determine how to improve your click rate, change the text or the image.
 Do NOT change both at the same time, because then you will not know what element lead to the greatest change in your conversion rate.

 5. Align Copy with landing pages

 The next step is to make sure that the PPC ad leads directly to the landing page.
 You want your ad to match the landing page.
 It shows consistency to the prospect, and Google improves your quality score when you provide relevant content on the landing page that users appreciate.

 One of the best ways to do this is to personalize your ads to your target market.
 This way they feel that every step from the PPC ad to the landing page to the conversion matches with peoples specific emotional appeals.

 Improving your PPC strategy often has little to do with the ads, and more to do with a holistic approach to your conversion strategy.
 That is because when you do not think of the end in mind your ads could fall short.

 By focusing on the strategies we discussed above, you can improve your conversions.
-However, if you still have questions feel free to give us a shout to receive a free consultation.
+However, if you still have questions feel free to give a shout to the best conversion rate optimisation agency Melbourne.